Busways in Brisbane

 The Brisbane Busway network is a bus rapid transit network in Brisbane, Australia.
 The network comprises grade-separated bus-only corridors, complementing the Queensland Rail Citytrain network.
 Management of the busway network is the responsibility of Translink as coordinator of South East Queensland's integrated public transport system.

 The network currently consists of the South East Busway, Northern Busway and Eastern Busway.
 The combined network is the largest adoption of busways as a form of public transport in Australia.
 Patronage has grown to 70 million passengers annually, resulting in reduced traffic congestion and air pollution for the city.

 Network

-The network currently consists of three corridors: